Goa: Air

-Goa is served by two international Airports, the Goa International Airport, is a civil enclave at INS Hansa, a Naval airfield located at Dabolim near Vasco da Gama and the New Goa International Airport in Mopa The airport caters to scheduled domestic and international air services, with the new airport starting international operations from March 2023.
+Goa is served by two international Airports.
+Goa International Airport, is a civil enclave at INS Hansa, a Naval airfield located at Dabolim, near Vasco da Gama while the Manohar International Airport is located in the North at Mopa.

+Within five months of its inception, Mopa airport began handling 30 per cent of all air traffic of Goa.

+The airports cater to scheduled domestic and international air services, with the new airport having started international operations from March 2023.

 Goa has scheduled international connections to Doha, Dubai, Muscat, Sharjah and Kuwait in the Middle East by airlines like Air Arabia, Air India, GoAir, IndiGo, Oman Air, SpiceJet and Qatar Airways.
-Though night operations were not permitted till recently, the military now allows civil airlines to fly during the night.